 Kind of a long read but worth it for the info and some history about canned foods ...
 It will back up Belzin's answer:

 So long as the tin is in good condition the food inside should be good.
 I recently found some tins in the back of a cupboard that were my mother's, they were war rations.
-The food was in very good condition, and we ate them.
-Trust yourself, if the food looks OK and smells right go ahead and eat it.

 I had email correspondance with someone at the Allen's canning company in AR.
 She said that as long as the can is not in bad condition, the contents would be safe to eat ....but maybe not taste as good.
 You could open the can, I'd take a smell of it first to be sure no off smell, taste some and if it tastes ok to you, go ahead and use.